Calculation of angular parameters

 println("Угол места средства βM = ", betaM_deg, " градусов")

-Calculate the angle to the transmitter location from the transmitter location.
+Calculation of the angle to the location of the transmitter from the location of the facility.

 betaN_deg = -(betaM_deg + theta0_deg)